vtrokhymenko/AIkek/aikek/README.md

-## src
+## aikek
 source code for use in this project

 __________________
 examples structure:
 ```
-├── src                <- Source code for use in this project.
+├── aikek              <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data